jsfix-ci/ex-gratia/README.md

 #### 2. Update your `package.json`.

 Run the `ex-gratia` CLI prior to builds.
-This will scrapes your git log and write contributor data to the `ex-gratia` module.
+This will scrape your git log and write contributor data to the `ex-gratia` module.

 ```
 "build": "npx ex-gratia && ..."